How to work with the image object

 o->set, im_out_fits_filename= 'yourfile.fits'

-o->GetData() call will automatically write the FITS file while generating the
+GetData, the o->GetData() call will automatically write the FITS file

 o->fitswrite, this_out_filename='yourfile.fits'